alfonsobries/vue-tailwind-docs/content/modal.md

 ### Margin and width

-If you need to add some margin or spacing between the modal and the screen or define a different width the `wrapper` attribute is the most appropriate, example:
+If you need to add some margin or spacing between the modal and the screen or define a different width, the `wrapper` attribute is the most appropriate example:

 ```js
 {